Mimi-codes/fullstackopen_course/README.md

-# A course on Fullstack Web Development from the University of Helsinki, Finland
+# Fullstack Web Development course from the University of Helsinki, Finland